TahaNKhan/Explosm-All-Comics-Downloader/readme.md

-#  All Cyanide and Happines Comics Downloader
+#  All Cyanide and Happiness Comics Downloader

 ## Purpose: